 Yorkshire Puddings are traditionally served with roast beef.
 Of course we won’t be having any of that here, but serve them up with your all vegan roast dinners and you’ll be onto a winner!

-My favourite way to eat them is with my Vegan Meatloaf and Gravy, Crispy Roasted Potatoes and steamed veggies, but any meal that has copious amounts of gravy involved will do.
+My favourite way to eat them is with my Vegan Meatloaf and Gravy, Crispy Roasted Potatoes and steamed veggies, or with my Vegan Instant Pot Portobello Pot Roast, but any meal that has copious amounts of gravy involved will do.
 They work incredibly well with vegan sausages, mashed potato and gravy.

 My grandparents always used to cook extra, so that leftover puddings could be eaten for dessert.
 They were reheated and served up with Lyle’s Golden Syrup and clotted cream.
 Again, not very vegan, but if you were to omit the mustard or Kala Namak in my recipe, you could do something similar.
 Lyle’s Golden Syrup is something that’s really popular in England and it’s a really unique product.
 I’ve never seen anything like it here in Canada, except in the English aisles in some supermarkets where it is imported from England.
 It is vegan and it is a sweet toothed persons dream.